atorus-research/Tplyr/README.md

 ## Installation

-`tplyr` isn't on CRAN yet.
+`Tplyr` isn't on CRAN yet.
 You can download it from GitHub for now.

 ```
-devtools::install_github("atorus-research/tplyr")
+devtools::install_github("atorus-research/Tplyr")
 ```

 # What is Tplyr?